Internal transfer to MBChB Medicine

 Timeline of internal transfer application

-- Admissions will review your application to ensure you meets GCSE requirements (at least 5 GCSEs graded A*-B or 9-6, including Maths, English Language and two science subjects) and have a valid UCAT score from a test taken in summer 2021.
+- Admissions will review your application to ensure you meets GCSE requirements (at least 5 GCSEs graded A*-B or 9-6, including maths, English language and two science subjects) and have a valid UCAT score from a test taken in summer 2023.
 If you meet these requirements, you'll be ranked alongside all other applicants that meet the academic entry requirements.

-- If you score highly enough in UCAT, you will be selected for interview.
+- If you score highly enough in UCAT, you’ll be selected for interview.

-- If you score highly enough in the interview, we will make you a conditional offer for Medicine.
-The conditions would be to achieve at least 65% in each of your year 1 modules and at least 75% overall average grade for year 1 of the degree course.
+- If you score highly enough in the interview, we’ll make you a conditional offer for Medicine.
+The conditions would be to achieve at least 65% in each of your Year 1 modules and at least 75% overall average grade for Year 1 of the degree course.

-- If you meet these conditions, you will be allowed to enter year 1 Medicine instead of entering year 2 of your degree course.
+- If you meet these conditions, you’ll be allowed to enter Year 1 Medicine instead of entering Year 2 of your degree course.